gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release also contains several [other improvements](#other) and [bug fixes](#fixed-issues).

+See the [What's new in Gradle 8.0](https://gradle.org/whats-new/gradle-8/) for a discussion of changes from 7.0 to 8.0.

 <!--
 Include only their name, impactful features should be called out separately below.
  [Some person](https://github.com/some-person)